 The eviction of a tenant follows a clear legal process.
 Therefore, a landlord must follow what the law says in order for it to be successful.
 In Pennsylvania, the eviction process is governed by the Landlord-Tenant Act of 1951.

-Whether you’re looking to evict a difficult tenant from your Pennsylvania rental property or are simply looking to refresh your knowledge, this guide should be helpful.
+Whether you’re a landlord looking to evict a tenant from your Pennsylvania rental property or are simply looking to refresh your knowledge, this guide should be helpful.

 Pennsylvania Eviction Notice

-Serving an eviction notice terminates the lease or rental agreement.
+Under Pennsylvania eviction laws, landlords must ensure that they follow the correct procedure and have justified cause for doing so.
+Serving an eviction notice terminates the lease.
 However, for you to serve one, there must be a legal reason.
 The following are acceptable reasons for a tenant eviction in the state of Pennsylvania:

-- Failure by a tenant to move out after their lease ends
+- Tenant fails to move out after their lease ends

 - Engaging in an illegal activity

-Each ground for eviction comes with its own unique rule for how the eviction should be carried out.
+Each ground for eviction comes with its own unique rule for how it should be carried out.

 Tenants who Fail to Pay Rent

-Pennsylvania law allows landlords to evict their tenants for failure to pay rent when it becomes due.
-The state law considers rent to be late a day after it is due.
-You can address the grace period, if any, in your lease agreement.
+Pennsylvania law allows landlords to evict a tenant for not having paid the rent when it was due.
+State law considers rent to be late a day after it is due.
+The landlord can address the grace period to pay, if any, in their lease agreement.